jacquescorbytuech/Blog/src/_posts/writing/20200711_warhammer_digital_app.md

+---
-Title: Warhammer 40k Digital Strategy and Opportunities
+title: Warhammer 40k Digital Strategy and Opportunities
-Slug: warhammer-digital-app-opportunities-strategy
+permalink: warhammer-digital-app-opportunities-strategy
-Date: 2020-07-11 20:31
+date: 2020-07-11
+---

 To coincide with the launch of Warhammer 40k 9th edition, Games Workshop [recently announced](https://www.warhammer-community.com/2020/07/09/the-app-all-you-need-to-know/) the release of their first dedicated app for the 40k franchise.